Smart-Shaped/FESR_repo/docs/surface/README.md

      exit
      ```

-- Then connect again to the psql cli, but this time running it on the newly created "surface_db":
+- Then connect again to the psql cli, but this time running it on the newly created `surface_db`:
      ```bash
      docker compose exec postgres psql -U dba -h postgres -d surface_db
      ```